My Struggle With Christmas

 A loved one will be missing from the presents list.
 Some will spend their day wondering, even waiting, to see if a certain someone will show up at the door.
-Others will feel stressed as they try to travel because trying to bring everyone together seems like more of a burden.
-Many will not get to sit under a Christmas tree in their home, let alone have one.
+Others will feel stressed as they try to travel because bringing everyone together seems like more of a burden than a blessing.
+Many will not get to sit under a Christmas tree in their home, let alone have a roof over their head.

 How does one find joy when it seems those around you are hard to reach?
-When what was once stable is now seemingly broken or lost?
+When what was once stable feels broken or lost?

 The definition of restoration reads: the action of returning something to a former owner, place, or condition.